 4-H Day of Service

-This year we are partnering with Kentucky and Tennessee 4-H to have a Tri-State Day of Service during National 4-H Week.
-Below you will find resources assembled by the Florida 4-H State Project Committee to help you and your fellow 4-H members get involved in this exciting initiative, and carryout your own service projects.
+We are partnered with Kentucky and Tennessee 4-H and had 4-H Civic Engagement Day during National 4-H Week.
+Below you will find resources assembled by the Florida 4-H State Project Committee to help you and your fellow 4-H members get involved in this exciting initiative, and carry out your own service projects.
 The State Project guide below also contains sample project ideas, and a report back system, so you can share your work with others across the three states!

 4-H Day of Service Promotion Toolkit: